Sean-Jay-M/GarryChessFinal/README.md

 ** Documentation is still being written **

 A React - Django web application which utilizes Deep Learning techniques (Convolutional Neural Networks) to play chess.
 Testing is currently underway to ascertain the ELO of the Model.
-This application was made over the course of a number of months with by one individual:
+This application was made over the course of a number of months with by one individual with extensive research:

 [Sean-Jay-M](https://github.com/Sean-Jay-M)